 The basic system design, illustrated above, includes:

-- Automated downloading of Landsat 8 and 9 and Sentinel-2 imagery.
+1. Automated downloading of Landsat 8 and 9 and Sentinel-2 imagery.

-- Image processing includes atmospheric correction and removal of areas with cloud cover, haze, and smoke, terrestrial areas, and shallow areas where bottom or vegetation would affect the results
+2. Image processing includes atmospheric correction and removal of areas with cloud cover, haze, and smoke, terrestrial areas, and shallow areas where bottom or vegetation would affect the results

-- Application of validated water quality models for clarity, chlorophyll, and CDOM.
+3. Application of validated water quality models for clarity, chlorophyll, and CDOM.

-- Provide the results in the Minnesota LakeBrowser (Established 2002) which is a dynamic database that allows access and visualization of the data agencies, researchers, and the public via an expanded and more user-friendly LakeBrowser.
-The data are also available on the University of Minnesota GEMS platform and the Minnesota DNR Watershed Health Assessment application.
+4. Provide the results in the Minnesota LakeBrowser a dynamic database (established in 2002) that provides access and visualization of the data by researchers, resource agencies, and the public which recently was expanded and made more user-friendly.
+The data are also available onGEMS Informatics platform and Minnesota DNR Lake Finder and Watershed Health Assessment Framework applications. the University of Minnesota

 Machine-to-machine access to ESA Copernicus and U.S. Geological Survey servers allows for the synergistic acquisition of S2/MSI and L8/OLI imagery to supply the demand for near-real-time data.
 Newly acquired imagery can be immediately sent through multiple scripted processing modules, which include (1) identifying and omitting potentially contaminated pixels caused by clouds, cloud shadow, atmospheric haze, wildfire smoke, and specular reflection, and (2) classification of water pixels through a normalized difference water index (nNDWI) to delineate a scene-specific water mask.
 The combined masks result in qualified pixels which advance to (3) a modified SWIR-based aerosol atmospheric correction to the retrieval of remote sensing reflectances (Rrs).
 The atmospheric correction produces a harmonized reflectance product between S2/MSI and L8/OLI pixels in which modeled L-3 type water quality data products are derived.